Car Buying Strategies

 Along with being a tranquil cabin, the GX is relatively bump-free thanks to its well-tuned suspension.
 When going over jagged road surfaces, bumps are well-mitigated and kept from getting into the cabin.
 Passengers will not loose their lunch because they are getting jostled about; instead, they can enjoy a nice, calm, relaxing ride even on a long road trip.

-Reasons Not to Buy a 2020 Lexus GX – The Cons
+Reasons You May Not Like the 2020 Lexus GX – The Cons

 1. The Brakes Feel Weak